Anirudh-joshi-bit/shell/README.md

 ### Install and Run
 - Run `install.sh`
-- Arguments -> `default`   to build the shell ,
--              `debug`   to add `-g` flag,
--               if no arguments, default built will be made
+- Arguments -> `default`   to build the shell , `debug`   to add `-g` flag, if no arguments, default built will be made

-- Run the shell use - `SHELL` command for default built
--                     `SHELL_D` command for debug built
+- Run the shell use - `SHELL` command for default built, SHELL_D` command for debug built